Skip to content

 events.otel.service_name string "little-loops" OpenTelemetry service.name resource attribute applied to all emitted spans.

 Span hierarchy: Each loop run becomes an OTel trace.
 Loop = root span, state = child span, action = grandchild span.
-Events such as evaluate, route, retry_exhausted, handoff_detected, handoff_spawned, and action_output are recorded as span events on the innermost open span.
+Events such as evaluate, route, retry_exhausted, cycle_detected, stall_detected, handoff_detected, handoff_spawned, and action_output are recorded as span events on the innermost open span.

 Sub-loop behaviour: Sub-loop events (depth > 0) are no-ops with a single warning per session.
 Full nested-trace support is deferred.